Why is networking so important in Real-time communication? #

-Solving loss is the first problem most solve.
+Handling packet loss is the first problem to solve.
 There are multiple ways to solve it, each with their own benefits.
 It depends on what you are sending and how latency tolerant you are.
 It is also important to note that not all packet loss is fatal.
 Losing some video might not be a problem, the human eye might not even able to perceive it.
 Losing a users text messages are fatal.

 Acknowledgments is when the receiver notifies the sender of every packet they have received.
 The sender is aware of packet loss when it gets an acknowledgment

 for a packet twice that isn’t final.
 When the sender gets an